noviirna/learn-python/0_intro/README.md

 - Python is installed (we will be using Python 3 with this tutorial)
 - `optional: `IDE that support python is installed

+For first try you can run file `hello-world.py` using python command in your terminal, after you finished all of the preparation.

+You can see that the console will print "Hello World".
+Congrats you have run your first `.py` files.

+Now, lets try to run file `terminal-input.py`.
+You will see prompt in the terminal that ask you to input something.
+Go try to input it, and see the output.

+After you try the practice file, next we will learn about data type in Python.